Reviews You Can Rely On

 Examples of three weather-resistant tarp/tent designs: true pyramids, A-frame, and offset mid.

-All these tarp and tent designs have a few details in common: trekking poles are used to prop up the ceiling of the tent, and guylines attach to the ground via stakes to provide tension to the fabric, keeping the tent aloft.
+All these tarp and tent designs have a few details in common: trekking poles are used to prop up the ceiling of the tent and provide an extremely sturdy connection between the ground and the ceiling; guylines attach to the ground via stakes to provide tension to the fabric, keeping the tent aloft.
 Any force applied to one face of the tent will be countered by force from the lines running to the ground.
-You'll see the fundamental principle in action on antennae towers, bridges, or just when you're trying to keep a sapling you recently planted upright to allow it to grow.
+You'll see the fundamental principle in action on antenna towers, bridges, or just when you're trying to keep a sapling you recently planted upright to allow it to grow.

 ultralight tent - a look at the very weather-resistant tarptent stratospire li that is...